 This feature has additional chart features that include

-- Burndown Chart: View the sprint progress and discover potential risks of overdue in time.
+- Burndown Chart: View the sprint progress and discover potential risks of being overdue in time.

-- Burnup Chart: Track what's been completed against the total scope of work and evaluate what the team has accomplished.
+- Burnup Chart: Track what's been completed against the total scope of workload and evaluate what the team has accomplished.

-- Kanban Widget: Display project or sprint progress and form project reports with other widgets.
+- Kanban Widget: Display project or sprint progress and create project reports with other widgets.

-Using a pre-designed graphic helps save more time and it would make the visualization graphs more intuitive compared with using the basic features created by Microsoft Excel.
+Using a pre-designed graphic helps save more time, and it makes the visualization graphs more intuitive compared to just using the basic features created by Microsoft Excel.

 The Dashboard and Excel both provide functionalities for creating flowcharts, each with its unique strengths and offerings:

-- User Interface - The Dashboard's user interface is intuitively designed allowing for a seamless experience in creating, modifying, and managing flowcharts.
+- User Interface: The Dashboard's user interface is intuitively designed to give you a seamless experience in creating, modifying, and managing flowcharts.
 Excel, on the other hand, has a more complex interface that might require a steeper learning curve for non-technical users.

 In summary, while Excel provides basic functionalities for creating flowcharts, the Dashboard offers a more robust, user-friendly, collaborative, and integrated solution, making it the preferred choice for managing project workflows.
 Get a free trial of using Leiga dashboard features.